vitest-dev/vitest/docs/config/index.md

 #### server.deps.external

 - **Type:** `(string | RegExp)[]`
-- **Default:** `['**/node_modules/**']`
+- **Default:** `[/\/node_modules\//]`

 Externalize means that Vite will bypass the package to native Node.
 Externalized dependencies will not be applied Vite's transformers and resolvers, so they do not support HMR on reload.
-Typically, packages under `node_modules` are externalized.
+All packages under `node_modules` are externalized.

 #### server.deps.inline